Our Savior, Deliverer, and Refuge (Psalm 34:6-8)

 But David was aware that his biggest “trouble” was not Saul, Achish, or any of the circumstances of his life.
 David’s biggest trouble was, “The face of the LORD is against those who do evil, to cut off the memory of them from the earth” (Psalm 34:16).
 That trouble is, by far, our biggest trouble, too.

-This is a trouble we cannot overcome…but our Deliverer can.
-He tells us to “take heart; I have overcome the world” (John 16:33c).
-When the Lord, by His good will, transfers us from the kingdom of darkness into the kingdom of His Son (Colossians 1:13), He removes our biggest trouble…forever!
-Psalm 34:22 says “none of those [his servants] who take refuge in him will be condemned.”
+This is a trouble we cannot overcome, but our deliverer can.
+He says, “take heart; I have overcome the world” (John 16:33c).
+When the Lord, by His good will, transfers us from the kingdom of darkness into the kingdom of His Son (Colossians 1:13), He removes our biggest trouble—forever!
+Psalm 34:22 says, “none of those [his servants] who take refuge in him will be condemned.”
 This alone should cause an ocean of gratitude to the Lord, so that “…his praise shall continually be in my mouth” (Psalm 34:1).

-With our biggest trouble accounted for by trusting in Jesus’ work on the cross, we have in Psalm 34:6-8 a wonderful example of how to live our lives in the midst of daily troubles.
+When we trust in Jesus’ work on the cross, our greatest trouble has already been solved.
+We have here in Psalm 34:6-8, a wonderful example of how to live our lives in the midst of daily troubles.

-David recognized his spiritual poverty—David was not poor monetarily.
+David recognized his spiritual poverty—He wasn't poor monetarily.
 He had been in the king’s service, enjoying all the physical benefits of that position.
-He was not lacking in material comforts.
+He wasn't lacking in material comforts.
 Rather, David was poor in spirit.
 David humbled himself, saw himself as poor, and confessed his sin and weakness, even though he had earthly reasons to be proud.

-David’s cry was to the Lord—David did not trust in his own strength, nor the strength of the mighty men around him.
-David knew that it was the Lord alone who was his deliverer.
-Even as a young shepherd, he recognized that it was the Lord who delivered him from the paw of the lion and bear (1 Samuel 17:37).
-And when David had the opportunity to kill Saul (and was urged to do so by his men), he did not harm his pursuer.
+David cried to the Lord—David did not trust in his own strength, nor the strength of the mighty men around him.
+He knew that it was the Lord alone who was his deliverer.
+Even as a young shepherd, David recognized that it was the Lord who delivered him from the paw of the lion and bear (1 Samuel 17:37).
+And when David had the opportunity to kill Saul—and was urged to do so by his men—he did not harm him.
 Rather, he left his own deliverance fully in the hands of the Lord.
 David knew that “the angel of the LORD encamps around those who fear him, and delivers them” (Psalm 34:7).

-David takes refuge in the Lord—David was far from perfect.
+David takes refuge in the Lord—He was far from perfect.
 He didn’t perfectly “taste and see” the goodness of the Lord in every moment.
 His sins of adultery and murder were grievous.
-Numbering his army, even when Joab warned him not to sin again against the Lord, was grievous.
-David and all Israel reaped significant consequences for these sins.
-Yet, what was his response before the Lord?
+Numbering his army, even when Joab warned him not to, was grievous.
+David and all Israel reaped significant consequences for his sins.
+But what was his response before the Lord?
 He humbled himself, cried out to the Lord, and took refuge in His deliverer.

 Dear friends, David is a wonderful example to us who aren’t perfect, and who have many troubles in this life.
 Let’s embrace David’s example and humble ourselves, cry out to the Lord, and take refuge in him.